BartekDan/Paddle/README.md

 - `train_labels.txt` – each line has `image_path\tlabel`
 - `dict.txt` – one unique character per line

+The script also normalizes all filenames and CSV entries to Unicode NFC form so that paths in `train_labels.txt` match the actual files on disk.

 ## Training

 A training configuration is provided at